-1.
+1. Introduction

-Humans, and
+Humans,

-to their surroundings.
-In particular, endotherms seek to control their
+with respect to their surroundings.
+In particular, endotherms

-body temperatures.
-Heat generated by metabolic processes is lost to the
+metabolic processes is lost to the environment though several

-environment though several mechanisms: radiation, conduction,
+mechanisms: radiation, conduction, convection, and evaporation.

-be eliminated by radiation and convection, evaporation (through
+radiation and convection, evaporation (through perspiration) is

-perspiration) is not required and conduction is negligible (
+not required and conduction is negligible (

 cf. section 2).
 This is

 most relevant when ambient temperatures are low (e.g., winter).
-While

 2. Free convection

-Convection relies on the flow of a fluid to transport heat from the
+Convection relies on the flow of a fluid to transport heat from

-this fluid motion is the
+convection, this fluid motion is the result of the buoyancy of

-result of the buoyancy of warmer fluid in the cooler surrounding fluid.
+warmer fluid in the cooler surrounding fluid.
+If there is an

-If there is an externally imposed flow, such as a wind, the convective
+externally imposed flow, such as a wind, the convective rate is

-rate is enhanced.
+enhanced.
 At the very least, heat will be removed at the rate

 due to free convection.
 The Nusselt number is the ratio of the

-hard-to-compute convective transfer rate to the easy-to-determine
+hard-to-compute convective transfer rate to the

-conductive rate:
+easy-to-determine conductive rate:

 1